verekia/js-stack-from-scratch/tutorial/12-flow/README.md

 [Flow](https://flowtype.org/) is a static type checker.
 It detects inconsistent types in your code and you can add explicit type declarations in it via annotations.

-- In order for Babel to undestand and remove Flow annotations during the transpilation process, install the Flow preset for Babel by running `yarn add --dev babel-preset-flow`.
+- In order for Babel to understand and remove Flow annotations during the transpilation process, install the Flow preset for Babel by running `yarn add --dev babel-preset-flow`.
 Then, add `"flow"` under `babel.presets` in your `package.json`.

 - Create an empty `.flowconfig` file at the root of your project